wkgcass/Latte-lang/README.md

 [LessTyping WebSite](http://lesstyping.cassite.net/)

-`LessTyping` is based on java 8. it's a hybrid of strong and weak type language.
+`LessTyping` is based on java 8. it's a hybrid of strong and weak typing language.
 It's compiled to JVM byte code, and can collaborate with any java library.

 最下面有中文 ：）